 Time blocking dramatically improves focus but it also gives you clarity on how much of your time you are spending on specific projects or activities.

-Time blocking also helps with accountability.
-You can give yourself a specific amount of time to complete a project rather than just spending hours and hours on something that should take less time.
+Give yourself a specific amount of time to complete a project rather than just spending hours and hours on something that should take less time.

 If you are writing a new article, like I’m doing here, set yourself a time limit to do it in and block out the time.